 The physical network is regaining its advantage

 The harbingers of the end of physical commerce can no longer be heard.
 For sure, the share of e-commerce in the retail sector is increasing relentlessly: in France, it rose from 3.4% in 2010 to 9.1% in 2018, with a 92.6 billion euro turnover, as against 30 billion 8 years earlier (source Fevad).
-The first mistake one could make is to attribute this growth to pure players alone: the major physical store brands – whether alimentary or non-alimentary – are contributing more and more significantly because they now all have their own shopping sites and are de facto contributors to the growth of e-commerce.
+The first mistake one could make is to attribute this growth to pure players alone: – whether alimentary or non-alimentary – are contributing more and more significantly because they now all have their own shopping sites and are de facto contributors to the growth of e-commerce.
 The second mistake would be to believe that the growth of online sales for any one chain is necessarily at the expense of its sales in-store: the store chains that have invested most in an omnichannel strategy are, on the contrary, seeing footfall and turnover at their points of sale bounce back, and even growing – notably thanks to click-and-collect services.

 For example, in Paris, the store Fnac at the Gare de l’Est receives nearly 40% of its revenue from the collection in-store of articles ordered via the fnac.com website.
 More surprisingly, at least for those continuing to compare and contrast web and store operations: “when the Fnac constructs a new store in a territory where it had no presence before, this has a very positive impact on the frequentation of the website by local inhabitants” asserts the ‘Commerce’ director of business property agents Cushman & Wakefield.